TOC Digital Speech and Debate Series 1

 Put me on the email chain jackwalsh01@g.ucla.edu

-Tech>truth, but it's close.
-I can definitely be persuaded the other way.
-Additionally, I think that truth can be a substitute for tech, but that tech probably cannot be a substitute for truth.
-True arguments require a higher amount of contextualization to your opponents arguments, and I have a higher threshold to buy these kinds of arguments because you only need to win a few to win the round.
 I have not yet voted for a kritik that did not win either the efficacy of their alt or their framework interpretation, I could see voting for such a kritik only if your link card is particular spicy and turns case-y (and even then it's still helpful to have framework).

 I don't like having to reread speech docs.
 I will default to the contextualization that I hear in the round of cards, interpretations, linear disadvantages, and advocacies.
 This means that you have substantial latitude to spin your arguments, but also that I will hold you to a high standard for explanation and cross-application.
-The way that different arguments implicitly interact will very rarely come into my decision
+The way that different arguments implicitly interact will very rarely come into my decision.

 When I reach a decision, the first place I look is the 2NR and 2AR.
 The role of these last two speeches is to explain how I write my ballot for each side.
 The 2NR should tell me where to look on my flow when crafting a negative decision, and the inverse for the affirmative.
 I will probably first try to evaluate the relative impacts of the affirmative and negative, based off of the framework/impact debate.
 Additionally, when reaching my decision I will try to look at the round through both the viewpoint of the affirmative and negative as they portray it in their final rebuttal.